Canon 1200D vs 30D

 The Canon EOS 1200D (called Canon T5 in some regions) and the Canon EOS 30D are two digital cameras that were announced, respectively, in February 2014 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the 30D provides 8.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1200D has a resolution of 17.9 megapixels, whereas the 30D provides 8.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is notably larger (17 percent) than the Canon 1200D.
 Moreover, the 30D is substantially heavier (64 percent) than the 1200D.
 In this context, it is worth noting that neither the 1200D nor the 30D are weather-sealed.